Humanities and Social Sciences

 • a document about what you hope to gain from undertaking this qualification and why you think you should be selected

-• a sample of written work of at least 3,000 words, eg. essay from an undergraduate course.
+• a sample of written work of at least 3,000 words, for example, an essay from an undergraduate course.

-You will be required to attend an information session, including an interview with programme staff.
+You will need to attend an information session, which will include an interview with staff who teach the Master of Museum and Heritage Practice.